shashwatsaini/MUNSOC-Web-App/README.md

 ## Installation
 1. Install all python packages in requirements.txt.
 2. Setup Google-Oauth & relevant keys to synchronize database with GDrive.
+3. Setup SMTP login keys, a mail transfer protocol, to send automatic mails upon registration.
-3. Run app.py for debugging.
+4. Run app.py for debugging.

 It might be easier to run this app without GDrive functionality if you wish to contribute, to do so set FLAG_gdrive to False in app.py.

+You could also disable the mailing service, to do so set FLAG_mail to False in app.py.

 ## Development Notes